stanford-oval/genie-cloud/doc/thingpedia-tutorial-js-package.md

-# Writing JS Device Packages
+# Write JS Device Packages
 If you choose to use the loader provided by `@org.thingpdedia.v2` in your manifest, a _device package_ is required for your device.
 It contains the Javascript code describing the details about how your device